open-policy-agent/opa-sdk-demos/opa-react-demo/README.md

 # `@styra/opa-react` Demos

-This React application is showcasing specific features of `@styra/opa-react`.

-Currently, it includes a demo of batching requests when used with [Enterprise OPA](https://docs.styra.com/enterprise-opa), or a custom implementation of its [Batch API](https://docs.styra.com/enterprise-opa/reference/api-reference/batch-api).
+This React application showcases the request batching feature of `@styra/opa-react` when used with the [Enterprise OPA Batch API](https://docs.styra.com/enterprise-opa/reference/api-reference/batch-api).

 ## How to use